 In the spirit of transparency, professional relationships will always be disclosed here and in related blog posts.

-I have accepted gifts/products for review from various companies/entities.
-Blog posts are always written from my own perspective, and receipt of products will always be disclosed in related blog posts.
+I have accepted gifts/products/opportunities from various companies/entities.
+Blog posts are always written from my own perspective, and disclosures will always be provided in related blog posts.

 I attended Stanford Medicine X (#MedX) 2015 on a partial ePatient scholarship.